As schools decide to reopen or go virtual, Europe’s short-term closures suggest long-term costs

 “It was hard to follow the classes,” he said.
 “I did not have any motivation, and it did not go back when we are back at the school.”

-He said his complicated schedule last academic year — mornings at home doing virtual learning and afternoons in the classroom — was difficult to manage, and he and his classmates had a hard time getting to their classes on time.
+He said his complicated schedule last academic year — mornings at home doing virtual learning and afternoons in the classroom — was difficult to manage.
+He and his classmates, he said, had a hard time getting to their classes on time.

 He ultimately failed three courses, but he stuck with school, and is now taking an extra math class each Wednesday to graduate in the spring.